segni-tafesse/ethio_agri_smart/lib/data/Beans.md

 Beans generally do not require heavy fertilization if the soil is already fertile.
 However, if your soil is lacking in nutrients, you can apply a balanced organic fertilizer before planting.

 Alternatively, enrich the soil with well-composted organic matter, such as compost or aged manure, which provides a gentle and natural source of nutrients for the beans throughout the growing season.
-# Possibke Disease  of Beans
+# Possible Disease  of Beans

 ## Virus
 Here  are some possible   viral  disease of beans: